paulshorey/horizontal_carousel/README.md

 Very customizable.
 Only one requirement: the carousel element must contain a child "`.slides`".
 Children of `.slides` are the contents to be scrolled, they can be anything.

 For the default CSS, the parent element must use `.horizontal_carousel` class name.
 Sorry about the underscore for people who don't like that.
 I like to use underscores (in personal projects) to keep variable names consistent.
-NPM does not allow capitalization.
-JS vars don't allow dashes.
-How do you prefer to name things?

 Scroll down for advanced usage.